 OPTIONAL ACTIVITY: Community Connection at Koh Yao Noi

-Pick-up is between 07:00 and 08:00, depending on your hotel location.
-Help spread the benefits of tourism to rural communities by venturing beyond the busy hubs of Phuket and Krabi for a day on a small island, supporting family-run businesses and learning about the traditional lifestyles of the locals.
+Pick up at 07:00 - 08:00 (depending on your hotel location).
+Help spread the benefits of tourism to rural communities.
+Venture beyond the busy hubs of Phuket and Krabi for a day on a small island, supporting family-run businesses and learning about the traditional lifestyles of the locals.

-After breakfast, board a shared public speedboat and leave the crowded beaches of the mainland behind, heading toward Koh Yao Noi.
-Unlike Phuket and Krabi, Koh Yao Noi is a tranquil island where locals rely on fishing, farming, and small-scale businesses for their livelihood.
+After breakfast, board a shared public speedboat and leave behind the crowded beaches of the mainland, heading toward Koh Yao Noi.
+Unlike Phuket and Krabi, Koh Yao Noi is a tranquil island where the locals rely on fishing, farming, and small-scale businesses for their livelihood.

 Spend a full day on Koh Yao Noi, meeting the warm and welcoming residents.